bdurham130/emoji-memory-match/README.md

 **Created:** July 2025
 **By:** Brandon Durham
 **Objective:** Flip cards to find matching emoji pairs.
-Win in the fewest turns!
+Try to win in the fewest turns possible!

 ---